 The EITI Standard requires that financial disclosures must be disaggregated by project for reporting covering fiscal years ending on, or after, 31 December 2018.
 This guidance provides a step-by-step guide on how to report “project-by-project”, including how to apply the definition of a project, how to identify the level of disaggregation for each revenue stream, as well as who should report.

-Identifying legal agreements under the definition of ‘project’
+Step 1: Identifying legal agreements under the definition of ‘project’

 The EITI requires that implementing countries report financial data by project, applying a definition based on emerging practices in different jurisdictions to ensure consistency with globally applicable mandatory payment disclosure rules.
 A project is defined as “operational activities that are governed by a single contract, license, lease, concession or similar legal agreement, and form the basis for payment liabilities with a government.”
 In practice, what constitutes a project is often linked to the forms of legal agreement(s) governing extractive activities between the government and companies.
 In other words, in a production-sharing regime, a project is typically the contract that gives rise to payment liabilities.
 In a tax/royalty regime, a project is typically the license that gives rise to payments.